 The first of several container ships was purchased in 1998 along with six newbuilding timber carriers.
 During a market low in 1999 the company acquired tankers and containers and again added to its reefer fleet.
 2002 saw the first acquisition of bulk carriers with the fleet topping 35 ships.
 By 2004, additional tankers were purchased, Handymax bulk carriers were added to the fleet as a new line, and further container ships were purchased bringing the fleet to 50 vessels.
 Then, between 2004 and 2006, almost all of the ships – including reefers, bulk carriers, container ships and tankers – were sold at historically high levels for the market.
 The Libra Group continued to acquire and sell ships during the following year.

-In the ensuing years, a modest fleet was maintained by the Libra Group’s shipping subsidiary, Lomar, ensuring that company was poised for re-investment in shipping when conditions were right.
-This was realised when Lomar, re-entered shipping at scale with the landmark acquisition of the Allocean Group and its fleet of 26 vessels 2009.
+In the ensuing years, a modest fleet was maintained by the Libra Group’s maritime subsidiary, Lomar, ensuring that company was poised for re-investment in maritime when conditions were right.
+This was realised when Lomar, re-entered maritime at scale with the landmark acquisition of the Allocean Group and its fleet of 26 vessels 2009.